Lectures, Master Classes, Clinics, Workshops, and Institutes

-Rohan has presented Indian percussion institutes and camps, master classes, clinics, workshops, and academic lectures at world-renowned institutions, including the Eastman School of Music, Harvard University, MIT, Berklee College of Music, Duke, University of North Carolina-Chapel Hill, Sam Houston State University, Western Michigan University, University of Madras (India), A.R.
+Rohan has presented Indian Rhythm institutes and camps, master classes, clinics, workshops, and academic lectures at world-renowned institutions, including the Eastman School of Music, Harvard University, MIT, Berklee College of Music, Duke, University of North Carolina-Chapel Hill, Sam Houston State University, Western Michigan University, University of Madras (India), A.R.
 Rehman’s K.M.
-Conservatory of Music, Society for Ethnomusicology, Percussive Arts Society International Convention (PASIC), and the National Institute of Design (India).
+Conservatory of Music (India), National Institute of Design (India), Munich Conservatory (Germany), Mannheim Popakademie (Germany), Kyoto University (Japan), Society for Ethnomusicology, and Percussive Arts Society International Convention (PASIC).
 He has also presented online master classes through Lessonface.

 Rohan's presentations cover a wide range of topics that highlight both the ancient South Indian Carnatic percussion tradition, and innovative applications of Indian rhythmic techniques and repertoire to other instruments and styles of music.
 Lively, educational, and engaging for diverse audiences, his presentations are valuable enrichment opportunities for college and university students, educators, musicians and dancers, and general community members.